 storage, and from UTC to the session time zone for retrieval.

 The session time zone setting does not affect values displayed

 in those data types stored in UTC; the time zone applies for

 locale-specific arithmetic for

 DATETIME values, convert them to

 UTC, perform the arithmetic, and then convert back.

-The current values of the global and client-specific time zones can be retrieved like this:
+The current global and session time zone values can be retrieved like this:

-'SYSTEM'indicates that the time zone should be the same as the system time zone.
+'SYSTEM', indicating that the server time zone is the same as the system time zone.